simatic-ax/string-builder/README.md

 ## Description

 The package @simatic-ax/string-builder provides a StringBuilder class that implements a fluent interface.
-This allows users to chain string operations.
+This allows users to chain string operations.<br><br>
-The readability of string operation is improved by a fluent interface.
+The construction of composite strings follows a pattern which is closer to natural speech compared with the conventional string operations (e.g. `CONCAT`).
+The readability of string operations is improved by using the package.

 ## Getting started